-- 3. Fluid level should be at the bottom of the opening. - 4.
-Add enough fluid through the filler opening so that the fluid level is at the bottom of the opening. - 5.
-Install and tighten the fill plug securely.
+3. Fluid level should be at the bottom of the opening.

+4. Add enough fluid through the filler opening so that the fluid level is at the bottom of the opening.

+5. Install and tighten the fill plug securely.

 Use only fluid that meets Ford specifications.
-Refer to Lubricant specifications in this chapter.
+Refer to Maintenance Product Specifications and Capacities in this chapter.